Student Services - Disability Support - 2020 List

 What do I do next?

-You can call us on 131 601 or 1300 362 890 for TAFE Digital Disability Services and ask to speak to a Teacher Consultant, or make an appointment to meet before you enrol.
-Alternatively, a number of our Sydney metropolitan campuses and larger regional ones have a Customer Service Centre you can visit, and ask to be introduced to a Teacher Consultant.
+You can call us on 131 601 and ask to speak to a Disability Teacher Consultant, or make an appointment in person or online to meet before you enrol.
+Alternatively, a number of our Sydney metropolitan campuses and larger regional ones have a Customer Service Centre you can visit, and ask to be introduced to a Disability Teacher Consultant.
 Our staff are there to assist you.

-If you complete your enrolment online, tick the Disability box and identify your disability, medical condition or injury, and be sure to call us on 131 601 to be connected with a Teacher Consultant to discuss options.
+When you complete your enrolment online, tick the Disability box and identify your disability, and be sure to call us on 131 601 to be connected with a Disability Teacher Consultant to discuss options.

-The National Relay Service, NRS, is Australian service to assist people who are hard of hearing, deaf or speech-impaired to make phone calls.
+The National Relay Service, NRS, is Australian service to assist people who are Deaf or Hard of Hearing, or have impaired expressive communication make phone calls.
 This service is available 24 hours a day, seven days a week and costs about the same as a local phone call.
 All calls are confidential and free training is available on how to use this service.

 • If you are a Speak and Listen user, ring 1300 555 727 then ask for the phone number you wish to call.

-• If you are an internet relay user, go to www.relayservice.com.au and enter the phone number you wish to call.
+• If you are an internet relay user, go to accesshub.gov.au/about-the-nrs and enter the phone number you wish to call.